New Love

-"New Love" is the debut single by English-Albanian singer Dua Lipa from her self-titled debut studio album (2017).
+"New Love" is the debut single by English singer Dua Lipa from her eponymous debut studio album (2017).
 It was written by Lipa and its producers Emile Haynie and Andrew Wyatt about the singer's struggle to find her place in the music industry.
 The song is a synth-pop ballad with neo soul and R&B elements as well as a stomping, tribal drum beat throughout.
 Several music critics complimented the song's showcase of Lipa's vocals.

-Despite receiving limited attention upon its independent release on 21 August 2015, "New Love" became popular among music tastemakers and helped Lipa receive a longlisting in BBC's Sound of... critics poll for 2016.
+Despite receiving limited attention upon its independent release on 21 August 2015, "New Love" became popular among music tastemakers and helped Lipa receive a longlisting in the BBC's Sound of... critics poll for 2016.
 Photographer Nicole Nodland directed the music video which is a montage of filtered footage of Lipa in Los Angeles doing activities she enjoys.
 The song was performed during three of the singer's concert tours, the most recent being the Self-Titled Tour in 2017 and 2018.